 According to data, there are close to 40,000 recruitment agencies in the United Kingdom.
 Recruitment represents a massive sector in the UK: it was worth more than £35bn in 2018.

 Intrigued?
-Here are some other recruitment industry statistics which provide a better understanding of the sector and its importance in the United Kingdom:
+Here are some other recruitment updates and industry statistics which provide a better understanding of the sector and its importance in the United Kingdom:

 permanent placements were made by the recruitment industry in 2019